leothorp/fullstack-typescript-starter/README.md

 Assuming the initial deploys for all services were successful, your deployment is complete!
 Visit the `*.onrender.com` url for your client service to check it out.
 Future modifications to `render.yaml` will be applied to services automatically on push (this can be configured).

+## Troubleshooting

+1. _Problem:_ the line `import { PrismaClient } from "@prisma/client";` in `queries.ts` is highlighted with an error in your editor.
+The error says the `@prisma/client` module cannot be found.

+_Solution:_ Start/restart your local dev server.
+If that doesn't resolve it, restart the Typescript language server.
+To do this in VSCode: hit Cmd + Shift + P and run the command `TypeScript: Restart TS server`.

 ## Dev Scripts

 #### PNPM scripts